-Although you can go into all sorts of technical details, the simple fact of the matter is that G-Sync is a proprietary solution by NVIDIA to significantly curtail the screen tearing, and ghosting.
-It is a screen synchronization method developed by NVIDIA.
+Although you can go into all sorts of technical details, the simple fact of the matter is that G-Sync is a proprietary solution by NVIDIA to significantly curtail the screen tearing and ghosting.
+It is a display synchronization method developed by NVIDIA.
 One of the more famous synchronization that we are mostly familiar with is the V-Sync (Vertical Synchronization).
-One of the thin bezel monitor listed here, Dell Gaming S2716DG, for example is a monitor with G-sync technology.
+One of the thin bezel monitor listed here, Dell Gaming S2716DG, for example, is a monitor with G-sync technology.

 V-Sync Vs G-Sync

 - A screen tear occurs when the v-sync is disabled, which basically implies that the graphics on the screen contain part of the last frame and part of the current frame, this is in ideal cases.
-In worst cases the screen tearing would be so significant that the graphics would simply cease to exist.
+In the worst case, the screen tearing would be so significant that the graphics would just cease to exist.